thuang288/Basic-Planet-Website/README.md

 # Basic-Website
 Basic website for a school assignment

-Main is the front page of the website
+Main.html is the front page